Blog

 Industrial facilities rely on continuous operation, and any downtime due to cyberattacks or other security incidents can result in service disruptions, production losses, economic consequences and, as previously noted, potential harm to workers or the wider community.

 The need to keep operations running also limits the ability of many IT-focused security strategies and tools to function in OT environments.
 For instance, patching and updating systems are common practices on the carpeted floor of the IT world.
-But on the factory floor, a standard patching exercise that requires even a brief period of downtime, or perhaps a system restart, is often simply not possible.
+But on the factory floor, a standard patching exercise that requires even a brief period of downtime, or perhaps just a system restart, is often simply not possible.
 Security solutions that will be used in OT environments need to account for this reality if they are to succeed.

 Nearly all organizations, including the most modern and cloud-focused, rely on at least one legacy system or application to keep their business running smoothly.
-However, OT environments generally contain significantly more legacy architecture than IT environments.
+However, OT/ICS environments generally contain significantly more legacy architecture than IT environments.
 As already mentioned, these systems cannot be easily updated each time the manufacturer releases an updated version.
 In addition, many legacy systems or applications are so old that they do not natively support modern security and authentication protocols, such as multi-factor authentication (MFA).
 The result is that the infrastructure at the heart of many industrial enterprises is highly vulnerable to cyberthreats but also extremely difficult to upgrade, update or replace.

 Tata Chemicals Depends on Legacy Architecture: Like most industrial enterprises, Tata Chemicals depends on legacy infrastructure for critical parts of its operations.
 One of the major problems Smith and his team at Tata were looking to solve when they first engaged Cyolo was their inability to secure access to their legacy systems with modern authentication.
-Unlike other zero-trust access solutions, Cyolo can “retrofit” legacy systems to support MFA as well as single sign-on (SSO).
+Unlike other secure remote access solutions, Cyolo can “retrofit” legacy systems to support MFA as well as single sign-on (SSO).
 In effect, Cyolo “wraps” the existing OT infrastructure in a layer of security that protects critical processes without requiring downtime or affecting operational efficiency.

-In the current age of IT/OT convergence, fewer OT systems are fully air-gapped or otherwise isolated from IT networks and the internet.
+In our current age of IT/OT convergence, fewer OT systems are fully air-gapped or otherwise isolated from IT networks and the internet.
 Still, isolation continues to play a vital role in OT security.
 Whereas IT systems often depend on external connections to function correctly, many OT environments prefer to limit connections as much as possible and even to remain offline.
 Security tools implemented in an OT setting should therefore ideally be able to work without any connection to the internet or other systems.

-Isolation also has a second significance in the world of OT.
+But isolation also has a second significance in the world of OT.
 Due to the types of work they support, OT systems are often found in highly secluded and difficult to physically access locations.
 Examples include the infrastructure sustaining an oil rig hundreds of miles from dry land or a mining operation that sits both far from the nearest town and deep underground.
 To meet OT needs, security solutions must be able to function under quite inhospitable conditions and with minimal in-person maintenance.

-Many industries across both IT and OT are currently facing new and stricter compliance mandates but, of course, not all regulatory guidance is designed the same.
+Many industries across both IT and OT are currently facing new and more stringent compliance mandates but, of course, not all regulatory guidance is designed the same.
 If you’ve read this far, it will not be a surprise to learn that compliance regulations in the OT space emphasize the protection of critical infrastructure and operational continuity.
-Security tools designed IT environments often do not include the necessary capabilities to help industrial enterprises meet the relevant compliance mandates.
+Security tools designed for IT environments often do not include the necessary capabilities to help industrial enterprises meet the relevant compliance mandates.

 Compliance Regulations at Tata: The Occupational Safety & Health Administration (OSHA) has defined specific operating parameters for the air quality in a working mine.
 Tata relies on their air quality measurement system to ensure compliance and worker safety.
-This system, found deep underground, needs to regularly update monitoring tools outside the mine, creating a cross-zone connection security concern that Tata solved with the Cyolo zero-trust access solution
+This system, found deep underground, needs to regularly update monitoring tools outside the mine, creating a cross-zone connection security concern that Tata solved with the Cyolo advanced secure remote access solution

 Conclusion

-Tata Chemicals exemplifies why industrial enterprises are best served by security solutions purpose-built for OT and security vendors with a deep understanding of OT environments.
+The experience of Tata Chemicals exemplifies why industrial enterprises are best served by security solutions purpose-built for OT and security vendors with a deep understanding of OT environments.
 As we have seen, these environments do indeed face challenges that are unique – though certainly not insurmountable.

 To learn more about how Tata Chemicals is overcoming their very toughest access-related challenges, watch the full webinar on-demand.